ZoraizNasir111/ZoraizNasir111/README.md

-👋 Hi, I’m @ZoraizNasir.
+- 👋 Hi, I’m @ZoraizNasir.
 I'm a CS student currently in 2nd year.
 Looking for a COOP/Internship placement for Summer 2022 :).

-🌱 I’m currently learning Full stack web dev.
-I intreseted in developing web apps.
+- 🌱 I’m currently learning Full stack web dev.
+I'm intreseted in developing web apps.

-📫 You can reach me on my linkedin at https://www.linkedin.com/in/zoraiz-nasir-3326641a7 Username is Zoraiz Nasir also you can reach me at my email zoraiznasir001@gamil.com
+- 📫 You can reach me on my linkedin at https://www.linkedin.com/in/zoraiz-nasir-3326641a7 Username is Zoraiz Nasir also you can reach me at my email zoraiznasir001@gamil.com